ukparliament/weeknotes.data-search/17/index.md

 ### Community

 On Wednesday [Anya](https://twitter.com/bitten_), [Liz](https://twitter.com/greensideknits), Robert and [Michael](https://twitter.com/fantasticlife) took a trip to Cambridge to meet [Andrew Gray](https://twitter.com/generalising).
-They plotted and sketched on how we might align the [Parliament Thesuri](http://www.data.parliament.uk/dataset/thesauri) to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) concepts.
+They plotted and sketched on how we might align the [Parliament Thesauri](http://www.data.parliament.uk/dataset/thesauri) to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) concepts.
 There is now a plan to give Andrew a spreadsheet of the thesauri ID(s), the preferred term, any scope notes, the class of the thing (person, organisation, something else), any non-preferred terms and the number of times the concept has been used to tag content.
 Andrew will then run an auto-match script against Wikidata and Liz and team will check and add Wikidata identifiers against our taxonomic concepts.
-Andrew will then take approved matches and add Thesauri IDs to Wikidata.
+Andrew will then take approved matches and add thesauri IDs to Wikidata.

 They also spoke about longer term plans to map non-taxonomic Parliamentary things to Wikidata.
 Eventually we'd like to see Wikidata carrying identifiers and linking to Parliamentary concepts (taxonomic and non-taxonomic), the Parliament website publishing [sameAs](http://schema.org/sameAs) links to Wikidata, and users able to lookup Parliamentary things from Wikidata IDs (see the [lookup url pattern here](https://github.com/ukparliament/ontologies/blob/master/urls.csv)).
 It will all help to make the Parliament website and data more interlinked and more interoperable with the wider web.
 And in a spirit of enlightened self-interest, establishing equivalence between Parliamentary things and Wikidata things will couple us to the [Google Knowledge Graph](https://en.wikipedia.org/wiki/Knowledge_Graph) which uses Wikidata for descriptions of core concepts.
 So Parliamentary material should be more discoverable via web search.
 At some unspecified date in the future.
 Given we're making a website and not a CD-ROM, this is a good thing.